boxiXia/EvolutionaryComputationReview/README.md

 + trait: phenotypic characteristic
 + pleiotropy: one gene might affect several traits
-+ polygeney: one trait might be affected by several genes
++ polygeny: one trait might be affected by several genes
 + epistasis: genetic interaction, when the action of one gene is modified by one or more other independent genes
   + Supergenes: turn other genes on and off